msroest/emoncms-masto/README.md

   * RATE - Power rate in fractional dollars (ie 28.5¢/kWh would be configured as 0.285)
   * MASTODON_URI - URI for the mastodon instance (ie https://botsin.space)
   * MASTODON_API_KEY - API Key for API application [see below](#setting-up-mastodon-api-application)
+  * PUBLISH - Set this to false to just output the post to STDOUT and bypass sending to mastodon, useful for testing

 ## Future development
 * Adding graphs of the day of generation/use similar to the [Solar PV App](https://docs.openenergymonitor.org/applications/solar-pv.html)